jowharshamshiri/ws/docs/st8-guide.md

 ---
 layout: default
-title: Verbump Guide - Automatic Version Management
+title: St8 Guide - Automatic Version Management
 ---

-# Verbump Guide
+# St8 Guide

-Verbump is an automatic version management tool that integrates with Git to provide semantic versioning based on your repository's commit history.
+St8 is an automatic version management tool that integrates with Git to provide semantic versioning based on your repository's commit history.
 It calculates version numbers using git tags, commit counts, and change statistics, making it perfect for continuous integration workflows.

 ## How It Works

-Verbump uses a three-part versioning scheme based on your Git repository:
+St8 uses a three-part versioning scheme based on your Git repository:

 - **Major Version**: Extracted from the most recent Git tag (e.g., `v1.0` → `1.0`)
 - **Minor Version**: Number of commits since the last tag